IFRCGo/monty-stac-extension/README.md

 Hazards may be linked between each others.
 This linkage is called "concurrent hazard" and is linking the observed and potentially unobserved hazards together with a `*-hazard` [relationship](#relation-types).
 The link may also have specific `occ-*` [attributes](#link-attributes) to describe the occurrence of the linked hazard.

+### Impact

+This section describes in details the usage of the fields and links for the impact object.
+More detail on the field definition is available in the [Montandon model analysis](./model/README.md#impact).

+- Examples:
+  - [Impact example](examples/item-impact-flood-PAR.json): Shows usage of the extension for a flood impact

 ## Contributing